ManyWaysLol/wenyan/README.md

 5) Daoist; no code of conduct
 6) Still can interop with existing wenyan (ideally can transpile between both wenyans)
 7) Multiplexed - ideally, have an infinite variety of versions of itself that can be s(n)eeded (through ML / AI)
+8) Intended to be a practical tool rather than an esoteric language

 The project is intended to largely be solitary yet communal; the ecosystem is likely to be more similar to the Emacs ecosystem than npm.